-Crescent Lake Field, the Yankees spring training site since 1925, is renamed Miller Huggins Field in honor of the team's late manager, who passed away at the end of the 1929 season.
-In 1963, the facility will be called Huggins-Stengel Field, to honor another Bronx Bomber skipper, Casey Stengel, who is now piloting the National League's expansion team which is working out in the St. Petersburg ballpark.
+Crescent Lake Field, the Yankees' spring training site since 1925, is renamed Miller Huggins Field in honor of the team's late manager, who passed away at the end of the 1929 season.
+In 1963, the facility will become known as Huggins-Stengel Field to honor another Bronx Bomber skipper, Casey Stengel, the pilot of the National League's expansion team, presently working out in the St. Petersburg ballpark.

-The Philllies hire the first female major league scout when the sign Edith Houghton, who will ink fifteen players, mostly from Philadelphia high schools, to contracts.
-The North Philadelphia native will continue to scour the Philly area for local talent until 1952, before returning to the Navy to serve her country during the Korean and Vietnam wars.
+The Phillies hire the first female major league scout when they sign Edith Houghton, who will ink fifteen players, mostly from Philadelphia high schools, to contracts.
+The North Philadelphia native will continue to scour the Philly area for local talent until 1952 before returning to the Navy to serve her country during the Korean and Vietnam wars.

-In a national poll, Phillies' southpaw Steve Carlton beats out golf legend Jack Nicklaus to win the $15,000 diamond-studded gold buckled Hickok Belt, an award given to the top "Professional Athlete of the Year".
-Last season's National League Cy Young Award winner joins an elite list of a previous recipients that includes Willie Mays, Sandy Koufax, Jim Brown, Rocky Marciano, and Arnold Palmer.
+In a national poll, Phillies' southpaw Steve Carlton beats out golf legend Jack Nicklaus to win the $15,000 diamond-studded gold buckled Hickok Belt, an award given to the top "Professional Athlete of the Year."
+Last season's National League Cy Young Award winner joins an elite list of previous recipients, including Willie Mays, Sandy Koufax, Jim Brown, Rocky Marciano, and Arnold Palmer.

-With the issue of the implementation of salary cap unresolved, a thirty-two day lockout begins when major league owners refuse to open spring training camp without reaching a new Basic Agreement with the players.
+With the issue of the implementation of the salary cap unresolved, a thirty-two-day lockout begins when major league owners refuse to open spring training camp without reaching a new Basic Agreement with the players.
 The season will be delayed one week due to baseball's seventh work stoppage and will need to be extended for three days to accommodate the 162-game schedule.

-Ending more than two months of speculation about Barry Bonds' deal with the Giants, the commissioner office approves the one-year contract worth $15.8 million.
-The 42 year-old slugger had reached a preliminary agreement with the team early in December, but finalizing the contract was delayed when language about promotional appearances and a clause was added, stating the Giants could void the deal if the outfielder was indicted due to the use of steroids.
+After more than two months of speculation about Barry Bonds' deal with the Giants, the commissioner's office approves the one-year contract worth $15.8 million.
+The 42-year-old slugger had reached a preliminary agreement with the team early in December, but finalizing the contract was delayed when language about promotional appearances and an additional clause stating San Francisco could void the deal with the outfielder if the alleged use of steroids leads to an indictment.

 The Yankees announce the team will wear black armbands on the left sleeve of their uniforms in memory of teammate Cory Lidle.
-The 34 year-old right-hander, along with flight instructor Tyler Stanger, died when their plane crashed into a 52-story high-rise apartment building in Manhattan on a rain-swept afternoon last October.
+The 34-year-old right-hander and flight instructor Tyler Stanger died when their plane crashed into a 52-story high-rise apartment building in Manhattan on a rain-swept afternoon last October.

-Stan Musial receives the Presidential Medal of Freedom, an award in which the honorees are selected by the sitting president, from Barack Obama.
-The Cardinals' legend, who benefitted from local grass-root efforts on his behalf, joins major leaguers Hank Aaron, Moe Berg, Jackie Robinson, Roberto Clemente, and Ted Williams, as a recipient of the most prestigious honor given to a United States civilian.
+Barack Obama bestows the Presidential Medal of Freedom, an award for which the president of the United States selects the honorees.
+The Cardinals' legend, who benefitted from the local grass-roots effort on his behalf, joins major leaguers Hank Aaron, Moe Berg, Jackie Robinson, Roberto Clemente, and Ted Williams as a recipient of the most prestigious honor given to a United States civilian.

-The Rays and Joe Maddon agree on a three-year contract extension that will keep the two-time American League Manager of the Year with Tampa through the 2015 season.
-During his six-year tenure with the club, the 58 year-old skipper has compiled a 495-477 (.509) record, leading the team to the postseason three times in the last four years, including an American League pennant in 2008.
+The Rays and Joe Maddon agree to a three-year contract extension to keep the two-time American League Manager of the Year with Tampa through the 2015 season.
+During his six-year tenure with the club, the 58-year-old skipper has compiled a 495-477 (.509) record, leading the team to the postseason three times in the last four years, including an American League pennant in 2008.